 An Unspotted, Friendly Character or an Unknown, Enemy Character making a Melee attack receives a bonus of +2 to their TQ for the first attack.
-After this Melee attack they lose their Unspotted/Unknown status.

-16.0 WOUNDS
+16.0 Wounds

 Whenever a hit is obtained through firing, explosion or in Melee, the player draws a Friendly Player Card to see the effect of the hit.
 Exception: Suppressive Fire causes an automatic MC.